-"Knowing where you're going, picking the best route, planning a rolling bailout, and knowing how to defend against the weapons of choice just might save your life."
+Knowing where you're going is a good thing, picking the best route, planning a rolling bailout, and knowing how to defend against the weapons of choice just might save your life.

 Executives and public officials face the proverbial double edged sword.
 On one edge they need their followers in touch and feeling up close and personal, and on the other edge they need those who might attempt to harm them kept away to avoid unwanted confrontations, embarrassing situations, and assassination attempts.
 To deal with this dilemma, requires planning, rehearsed bailout strategies, and team work.
-Don't forget to include everyone in pre-event planning, briefings, rehearsals, and post event debriefings.